piano35-edb/barman-docs-rewrite/docs/configuring/configuring_new_server.md

 ```bash
 barman@backup\$ psql -c 'SELECT version()' -U barman -h pg postgres
 ```
-Save the output *(user name, host name and database name)* to use within the `conninfooption` for your server configuration.
+Save the output *(user name, host name and database name)* to use within the `conninfo` option for your server configuration.

 For example:
 ```bash